Right Foot Forward

 One thing that I can do to reach a resolution is to space out the rope in such a way that it would appear random, and not really describe the full body, but occupy it by describing the volume of a person.

 Employing the fragmentation of a figure is a well known trope for sculptors, especially since breaking off Venus's arms, but more recently with a convention of representing the whole by using a fragment.
-The choice of the fragment is also a significant one.
-The hand - referring to part of the body that denotes so much and means so much to us as humans.
+The choice of the fragment is also a significant one: the hand, denotes so much more than a fragmented representation of a person.
+It means so much to us as humans.
 The risk in using it is in it's proportions and realism, because we are so familiar with the hand - seeing it every day, right in front of your face.
 Even the slightest thing being wrong with the representation makes it so distracting, unless this is done on purpose and is made obvious.
 It's a hard decision to make: which way to go, exaggeration, distortion, realism, hyperbole, hyper-realism, symbolism... so: MAKER BEWARE!

-Similarly so with the foot, but there is also the consideration of using it as a fetish.
-Its interpretation can cause revulsion as so many people really don't like their own feet as well as a cultural view that showing the sole of your foot to someone is rude and an insult.
-For me the sole is more about vulnerability.
+Similarly so with the foot, but there is also the consideration of using it as a fetish. it can cause revulsion as so many people really don't like their own feet and it can bring unintended cultural connotations, for example: showing the sole of your foot to someone is rude and an insult in some cultures For me the sole is more about vulnerability and instability.
+If the foot was firmly planted, as if standing, it would have an entirely different interpretation.

-Introduction of a chair to exhibit/support the piece and show it off, seemed like an option and throws up a different view: elevation, animation, evisceration...
+Introduction of a chair to exhibit/support the piece seemed like an option and throws up a different view: elevation, animation, evisceration...
 The office chair has a very large piece of baggage with it!
 I decided not to go down this route even though it seemed very attractive, purely because the same idea is already presented in the exhibition - no need to repeat the idea at this point.
 I'm not averse to working with multiples but it's entirely different to take the same idea and re-enact it in some way.
 If you've seen one, you've seen them all.
+I am very aware of having attended art exhibition where solo artists show lots of pieces that only vary in size and maybe colour (and price) with essentially just the one idea repeated for commercial gain.
+This is always so disappointing unless you are looking to fill a gap on your wall and need options in order to select the right size.

-My aversion to using a plinth is the reason why I've discarded the option on the right, despite the fact that it offers an easier way of closer inspection.
+My aversion to using a plinth is the reason why I've discarded the option on the right, despite the fact that it offers an easier access and a means of a closer inspection.
 There is a time and a place for using plinths but I feel it ought to be avoided if at all possible, especially in the 'gallery set-up'.

 The final consideration is how to combine it with other pieces in the show.
 This won't be resolved until the opening night but will most likely take this form of an arrangement.
-The sculpture is strong enough to stand on its own but it also contributes considerably to the body of work I'm building for the graduation show of the MA in Fine Art at University of Chichester.
+The sculpture is strong enough to stand on its own but it also contributed, considerably, to the body of work I was building for the graduation show of the MA in Fine Art at University of Chichester.